 The PIC is a jointly governed organization consisting of representatives from the private and public sectors of Athens, Gallia, Hocking, Lawrence, Meigs, Perry, and Vinton Counties appointed by the County Commissioners from each county.
 The advisory council is the Governing Board of the PIC.
 The Board sets policies for the private industry council.
-State grants are received from the Ohio Department of Job and Family Services in the name of the Ironton-Lawrence County Community Action Organization, which acts as the council's administrative agent.
-The grants are disbursed among the participating counties based on population.
-The County does not have any financial interest or responsibility.
-No contributions were provided to the Board by Lawrence County during 2023.
+State grants are received from the Ohio Department of Job and Family Services in the name of the

 Lawrence County

 Notes to the Basic Financial Statements

-For the Year Ended December 31, 2023
+For the Year Ended December 31, 2024